Ricky Seals-Jones Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- Against the Eagles, Seals-Jones has averaged 14.5 receiving yards per game in his two career matchups, 8.0 fewer than his over/under for Sunday's game.
+- Seals-Jones has averaged 14.5 receiving yards per game in his two career matchups against the Eagles, 9.0 fewer than his over/under for Sunday's game.

-- In two matchups versus the Eagles, Seals-Jones has not had a TD catch.
+- The Eagles are giving up 228.3 passing yards per game this season, the NFL's seventh-ranked pass defense.

-- This week Seals-Jones will face the NFL's seventh-ranked pass defense (228.3 yards allowed per game).
+- The Eagles' defense is 16th in the NFL, allowing 1.5 passing touchdowns per game.

 Recent Performances